charmed-hpc/.github/pull_request_template.md

 Or:

-* [ ] I confirm the pull request has no implications for documentation, with justification included the summary of changes.
+* [ ] I confirm the pull request has no implications for documentation, with justification included in the summary of changes.